-Whether you are seeking the royal India or the real India, if any place can provide you with the best of both in Rajasthan.
+Whether you are seeking royal India or real India if any place can provide you with the best experiences in Rajasthan.
 Rajasthan is a land where swanky old vintage cars of erstwhile kings jostle for space with cows and painted camels on the streets, without hitting each other.
 These factors (along with many more that I have mentioned below) combined together will give you some Unique Cultural Experiences that can only be found in Rajasthan.

 Rajasthan, located on the North-western side of India, is a state that houses the inhospitable Thar Desert and shares its border with provinces of Pakistan.

 The present-day state of Rajasthan is a relatively recent entity, an outcome of Indian independence in 1947.
 The state came into being as a result of 19 princely states and two chiefdoms, who had previously signed individual “Instruments of Accession” to the newly independent country of India.
 While the first thing that comes into our mind when we talk about Rajasthan is the famed Great Indian Desert or the Thar Desert, the most striking feature geographically, however, is the Aravalli Range of Mountains.